-If you’re arriving in Alaska via cruise ship, it will take most of the day to disembark and travel from the ship to Anchorage.
+If you’re arriving for your 10 days in Alaska via cruise ship, it will take most of the day to disembark and travel from the ship to Anchorage.
 Cruise companies typically use Anchorage as a base for “land excursions” in the state, so you can expect to catch a bus or train from Seward or Whittier to Anchorage on your day of disembarkation.

 Given that you’re arriving in Anchorage during the evening, don’t plan much for your first day between settling in.
-If, as this itinerary proposes, you decide to travel Alaska on your own (without a guide), you won’t need a rental car until the morning on Day 3.
 For now, it’s best to settle into your Anchorage accommodation and enjoy dinner.
 For dinner, try 49th State Brewing (my fave) or the Glacier Brewhouse.
 If you’re staying at the Hotel Captain Cook, Fletcher’s restaurant also does a great reindeer sausage pizza.

 - Book 2 nights + 1 more night for Day 5 all at the same time; it may help to call and arrange this directly with the hotel rather than booking through a third-party site.

 Day 2: Explore Anchorage

-Since I grew up just outside Anchorage, I could easily give you a week worth of things to do, but let’s try and keep it to just one day – there’s so much to see in Alaska and it’s such a big state that you need the rest of this itinerary to see other amazing sights (and to travel between them)!
+Since I grew up just outside Anchorage, I could easily give you a week’s worth of things to do in Anchorage, but let’s try and keep it to just one day – there’s so much to see in Alaska and it’s such a big state that you need the rest of this Alaska itinerary for 10 days to see other amazing sights (and to travel between them)!

-On my most recent trip, I also made a visit to the Anchorage Museum, which has undergone massive renovations since my family moved away from Alaska 10+ years ago.
-From a Smithsonian-sponsored exhibit on the Native cultures of Alaska to the classic Alaskan artwork in the original part of the Museum, the exhibit on Alaska’s unique relationship with Russia to the “Imaginarium” downstairs where kids and alike can experience science first hand… the museum is a surprising delight.
+From a Smithsonian-sponsored exhibit on the Native cultures of Alaska to the classic Alaskan artwork in the original part of the Museum, the exhibit on Alaska’s unique relationship with Russia to the “Imaginarium” downstairs where kids and alike can experience science firsthand… the museum is a surprising delight.

 Day 3: Travel to Denali

 Today’s plan: head north to Denali!
-There are two ways to get to Denali:
+There are three ways to get to Denali:

 - By car, 4 hours via Alaska Highway 1 (the Glenn Highway) and 3 (the Parks Highway)